 OAH was created "to increase the separation between the adjudicatory functions of executive branch agencies and the agencies' investigatory, prosecutory, and policy-making functions."
 In addition, by consolidating adjudicatory functions in a central panel, the creation of OAH has improved efficiency for agency hearings, resulting in overall cost savings to departments, boards, and commissions.
-By making OAH available to municipalities, school districts, and other government agencies on a cost-reimbursement basis, the legislature has also made these savings available to other state-related governmental units.5 submit to the governor and the legislature on January 31 of each year the results of the survey [of hearing participants used to monitor the quality of hearings conducted by OAH and other state agencies] along with a report that includes a description of the activities of the office and recommendations for statutory changes that may be needed in relation to the administrative hearings held by the office or other state agencies[.]7
+By making OAH's services available to municipalities, school districts, and other government agencies on a cost-reimbursement basis, the legislature has also made these savings available to other state-related governmental units.

-OAH operates under the supervision of the Chief Administrative Law Judge (Chief ALJ) for whom the law prescribes certain duties and goals.6 One of the Chief ALJ's duties is to:
+OAH operates under the supervision of the Chief Administrative Law Judge (Chief ALJ) for whom the law prescribes certain duties and goals.
+One of the Chief ALJ's duties is to: